-US Navy resurrects Atlantic fleet
+US revives Second Fleet to counter Russia

-US Navy resurrects Second Fleet in Atlantic
+US Navy resurrects Second Fleet in Atlantic to counter Russia

 The US Navy has said it will re-establish its Second Fleet, as Russia becomes more assertive.